 Ace Ventura: "Einhorn is Finkle...Finkle is Einhorn!
 Einhorn is a man!
 Oh, my god!
 Einhorn is a man?!"

-Crouching Moron, Hidden Badass: Ace, in spades.
+Crouching Moron, Hidden Badass: Ace.
 Despite his constant goofy, idiotic behavior, he repeatedly demonstrates an astounding amount of knowledge regarding anything related to animals, is shown to work very diligently on his cases, can put up a decent fight, even if he loses, and is apparently quite the lover as evidenced by Melissa's astounded "THREE times?", and his apologetic, "I must be tired"

 Emilio: Don't worry.
 If there's one thing I know, it's that there's nothing Ace can't handle.